West Cork Collective: Irish Art near Kinsale

 The physical space is divided into a dual-space economy.

 The Front Area functions as a dynamic retail gift shop.
-This area focuses on accessible pieces like hand-woven textiles, natural local creams and soaps, quirky pebble artwork, sterling silver jewelry, and essential oil candles.
+This area focuses on accessible pieces like hand-woven textiles, natural local creams and soaps, quirky pebble artwork, sterling silver jewelry, fashion accessories, eco-printed textiles, gift cards and prints, heirloom and heritage gifts, and essential oil candles.
+All products are sustainable Irish-made products.

 Interactive Retail: Visitors Often See an Artist at Work

 The collective maintains a strong, dedicated retail presence, operating seven days a week.
-This demanding schedule is made possible by a cooperative staffing model.
+This demanding schedule is made possible by a cooperative staffing model, where the 21 retail members (with support from some associate members) take turns to man the shop.

 Members "take turns to man the shop".
 This arrangement transforms the retail experience, as visitors frequently encounter artists "at work in the shop, painting, stitching and tending to their wares".
 This interaction boosts the perceived value and authenticity of the art for patrons.